leonzh2k/GameSurveyWebsite/README.md

 * Responsive Design
 * Form Validation <br />
 * Saves Form Input On page reload/close/switch</br>

-Clear Form Input and Clear all storage options <br />
+* Clear Form Input and Clear all storage options <br />
-Navigation feature to bypass form validation for those who want to explore the site (or try to break it)
+* Navigation feature to bypass form validation for those who  want to explore the site (or try to break it)

-Features to Implement:
+### To-do

-PHP to send results of survey to email addresses
+* Use a back-end langauge to send results of survey to an email address